getmaxun/maxun/README.md

 cd ..

 # install chromium and its dependencies
-npx playwright install chromium npx playwright install-deps chromium
+npx playwright install --with-deps chromium

 # get back to the root directory
 cd ..